djh1997/proj324/docs/index.md

 ## Inspiration

-I saw this video[^1] about this case[^2] and got the idea for reactive sunglasses while I was researching to see if this had already been done I found theses glasses[^3].
+I saw this video[^1] about this case[^2] and got the idea for reactive sunglasses, while I was researching to see if this had already been done I found these glasses[^3].

 This product starts down the path I would like to take but are binary and I would like different levels of tinting and active shading.
 To achieve this I will need to use a LCD panel with pixels instead of a single panel.
 Also one of this products main unique selling points is the sub 0.1 second light to dark time[^4] which ideally I will surpass.
-The other advantage have will be cost since theses cost $299 and I'm aiming to make for under £100[^5].
+The other advantage I will have will be cost since these cost $299 and I'm aiming to make for under £100[^5].

 ## Plan